 Including the time it takes to obtain medical reports and affidavit evidence from parties, it will take several months before the matter is finalised.
 It may take longer if one party actively opposes the treatment proceeding.
 An application will not go straight to a substantive hearing.
 There will usually be several “procedural” hearings early in the matter to set up the timetable for the matter and deal with any preliminary issues.

-If an application is required, an application to the Family Court can be made by:
+If an application is required, an application to the Court can be made by:

 To make the application, affidavit evidence must be collected from medical and psychiatric experts, parents, guardians, and other individuals involved in the child’s upbringing.
 The matter will then be listed for hearing.

 If the application is being made by a parent then they will usually have to attend Court for the hearing.
-However, applicants will not be questioned or cross examined by the Judge and will just be required to sit in the back of the Court room and observe the proceedings.
-The lawyers and Barristers will be talking directly to the Judge and answering their questions.
+The lawyers and barristers will be talking directly to the Judge and answering their questions.
 If a parent/guardian has filed an affidavit in support of the application, they may be cross examined when the hearing progresses.

-It is not possible for the child to enter into a Family Court session without permission from the judge.
+It is not possible for the child to enter into a Court session without permission from the Judge.

 Lawyers are required by law to protect client privacy and confidentiality throughout the entire process leading up to, including, and after the Court hearing.

 During the Court hearing, the names of all participants (including the child, their family members, and lawyers) will be suppressed by an order of the Court.
-This means that no-one will be able to access any information that could identify any of the individuals involved in the case, nor will they be able to access to the Court’s records.
-Again, only those directly connected to the matter will be allowed into the Courtroom during the hearing.
+This means that no-one will be able to access any information that could identify any of the individuals involved in the case, nor will they be able to access the Court’s records.

-This resource was updated 13 July 2018.
+This resource was last updated on 1 September 2019.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.
 Please view our disclaimer for more information.